 Peter Rabbit – It’s no surprise that I’m a big kid when it comes to animated films.
 So the feature adaptation of Beatrix Potter’s classic is a definite must and just had to make my list.
 (Peter Rabbit and his three sisters — Flopsy, Mopsy, and Cotton-Tail — enjoy spending their days in Mr. McGregor’s vegetable garden.
 When one of McGregor’s relatives suddenly moves in, he’s less than thrilled to discover a family of rabbits in his new home.
 A battle of wills soon breaks out as the new owner hatches scheme after scheme to get rid of Peter — a resourceful rabbit who proves to be a worthy and wily opponent.)
 One to enjoy with the whole family.

 Deadpool 2 – A sequel to the previous film, and based on the Marvel epic character Deadpool and his new adventure.
-Admittedly, I’ve not heard too much with regards to the plot but judged by the previous movie, it is not set to disappoint.
+Admittedly, I’ve not heard too much with regards to the plot but judged by the previous movie, it will not disappoint.
 Also any excuse to see the hunk as come on ladies, who doesn’t love a bit of Ryan Reynolds?

 Again, this is purely the confessions of a tele-addict!